lightbend/kalix-jvm-sdk/samples/java-spring-reliable-timers/README.md

 This command will start your Kalix application and a Kalix Proxy using the included [docker-compose.yml](./docker-compose.yml) file.

-With both the proxy and your application running, once you have defined endpoints they should be available at `http://localhost:9000`.

-With both the proxy and your application running, once you have defined endpoints they should be available at `http://localhost:9000`.

 ## Exercise the service

 With both the proxy and your application running, any defined endpoints should be available at `http://localhost:9000`.
-For example, using `curl`:

 ```shell
 curl -XPOST -H "Content-Type: application/json" localhost:9000/orders/place -d '{ "item":"Pizza Margherita", "quantity":1 }'